osrm/kit/packages/rpc-graphql/README.md

 Rpc<GetAccountInfoApi & GetBlockApi & GetMultipleAccountsApi & GetProgramAccountsApi & GetTransactionApi>;
 ```

-To initialize the RPC-GraphQL client, simple use `createSolanaRpcGraphQL`.
+To initialize the RPC-GraphQL client, simply use `createSolanaRpcGraphQL`.

 ```ts
 import { createSolanaRpc } from '@solana/rpc';